firmai/ImputeGAP/docs/generation/source/index.rst

    <br>

 .. admonition:: Note

     If you like our library, please add a ⭐ in our `GitHub repository <https://github.com/eXascaleInfolab/ImputeGAP/>`_.

-If you use ImputeGAP in your research, please cite these papers:

 .. raw:: html

    <br>

 .. toctree::